 And without a tamping mat, your table top will get gouged and damaged with time.
 A tamping mat will keep your table top clean, tidy, and free from gouging.

 Apart from tamping, tamper mats can serve a lot other functions that make it a necessary addition.
 You can rest your coffee machine’s portafilter while tamping and it can also act as a base to knock your milk jug against to remove bubbles.

 If you are one who loves the frothy topping on your cup of cappuccino, then a good milk frother is a good addition to your list of accessories.

 They are specifically designed to froth milk, and you have hundreds to choose from.
-While the sheer numbers can make it an uphill task to pick one, you should look for one that does a good job of frothing both non-fat and whole milk.
+While the sheer numbers can make it an uphill task to pick one, you should look for one that does a good job of frothing both non-fat and whole milk (or some milk alternatives).
 Make sure it is within your budget too.

 To top it all, a coffee cup is the last item you need when making coffee.
 Depending on your situation, different cups may be needed.

 If at home, ceramic mugs and cups tend to be the best choices because of lots of quite obvious reasons.

 Disposable cups are great for a late morning as you are rushing to work, travel coffee mugs are convenient for cars, buses, trains and planes, and reusable takeaway cups can be used for picnics, camping trips, and general outdoor activities.